JinEstrellita/JinEstrellita.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Jinxing Li, I am an undergraduate student from Xi'an Jiaotong-Liverpool University.
+Hi there! :wave:, I am Jinxing Li, I am an undergraduate student from Xi'an Jiaotong-Liverpool University.

 I will graduate in June of next year and plan to further my study in the field of Environmental Science, Biomedical Sciences, and Microsystems.
 I conduct multidisciplinary researches.